liuenfu2012/docs/guide/en/restore.md

 By default, the restore command reads the Web.config file in the current directory, obtains the database connection string (ConnectionString), and restores the backup data in the specified backup folder to the database.

-It is important to note that the SiteServer recovery command does not currently support incremental recovery.
+It is important to note that the SS CMS recovery command does not currently support incremental recovery.
 The backup data can only be restored to the specified database at one time.
 Therefore, it is recommended that the recovery command use the newly created empty database.

 Before using the database recovery command, you need to ensure that the connection string (ConnectionString) in Web.config is a new database that needs to be restored.